Artifactory Sensor User Guide

 Overview

-The Artifactory sensor integrates JFrog Artifactory with Keyfactor's AgileSec Platform to discover, inventory, and analyze cryptographic assets across your artifact repositories.
+The Artifactory Sensor integrates JFrog Artifactory with Keyfactor's AgileSec Platform to discover, inventory, and analyze cryptographic assets across Artifactory repositories.

 Prerequisites

-Network connectivity from the sensor machine to the Artifactory API.
+Ensure HTTPS network connectivity from AgileSec platform or remote execution machine to Artifactory API.

 Remote Execution Requirements